Selecting the Right Shooting Clothing

 The usual starting point from which to build a smart and stylish look should be your shooting jacket.
 For a day’s shooting as part of a larger group, tweed is traditionally the chosen fabric.
-A high-quality, wool blend tweed jacket is a worthwhile investment, as they are extremely hard wearing and, for a particularly refined look, can be worn with a tweed waistcoat and breeks to match.
-British tweed has gained global popularity and the classic shooting look of the three-piece tweed suit is one you cannot go wrong with.
+A high-quality tweed jacket is a worthwhile investment, as they are extremely hard wearing and, for a particularly refined look, can be matched with a tweed waistcoat and breeks.
+British tweed has gained global popularity and the classic three-piece tweed suit always looks great on a shoot.
 On occasions when you are out shooting with your partner, you may also wish to coordinate tweed patterns, as there are many men’s and ladies’ tweed shooting outfits to choose from.

-The downside to Tweed is that it can get very heavy when wet.
-As a result, there is now increasing focus on technical materials instead of Tweed.
+The downside to tweed is that it can get very heavy when wet.
+As a result, many choose technical materials over tweed.
 These are invariably manmade materials but they have the advantage of being lighter in weight generally and most certainly when wet.
-As a result they also tend to be more versatile and can be worn comfortably all year round.
-By way of example, Harkila’s Edward Classic Jacket won the Best Clothing award in the Shooting Industry Awards this year
+This also means they tend to be very versatile and can be worn comfortably all year round.
+Fortunately, many tweed shooting suits are now treated to repel water to offer the best of both worlds.

 A country shirt can be tailored for comfort and for the occasion.
 For a more relaxed day, sleeves can be rolled up and collars can be left open, but most days out call for a smart shooting tie.
 This gives you another opportunity to express yourself and be creative by choosing a tie with a different pattern or motif.
 A lambswool jersey or pullover can also be added for those particularly chilly winter days.